abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 to use the Four Noble Truths when viewing experience—in our formal meditation, interactions with others, and engagements with various duties.
-This is not something to save for later—after studying the suttas, developing all the states of concentration, all the psychic powers, we finally contemplate the Noble Truths and become enlightened—it’s not like that.
+This is not something to save for later—after studying the suttas, developing all the states of concentration and the psychic powers, we finally contemplate the Noble Truths and become enlightened—it’s not like that.
 The Four Noble Truths are to be put into practice right now.